Edowndotdown/DMG-Reader/README.md

 # Questions and Feedback
  Feel free to ask any questions, report bugs, or share suggestions.
 Your input is appreciated.

+# Like the project?
+If you would like to boost the popularity of this project, make sure to leave a star!

 # All Rights Reserved: This script is protected by copyright.
 It may not be reproduced, distributed, or modified without explicit permission.